deepugami/Fluent/Task_1/local/README.md

 # Hardhat-first project with gblend WASM helper

-This repo shows how to add gblend + a Rust/WASM helper to an existing Hardhat (HH) project, using a Dutch Auction as the example.
-HH remains the primary workflow; gblend is isolated to the WASM helper.
+This repo shows how to add gblend + a Rust/WASM to an existing Hardhat (HH) project, using a Dutch Auction as the example.

 ## Branches

-- `starting-point`: native Hardhat-only project (no gblend, no Foundry, no `contracts/wasm`, no `out/`).
+- `starting-point`: native Hardhat-only project
-- `blended-final` (this branch): integrated state with gblend WASM helper and a Solidity wrapper calling it.
+- `blended-final` (this branch): integrated state with gblend WASM and a Solidity wrapper calling it.

 Reviewers: start with `starting-point`, then compare with `blended-final` to see exactly what was added.